BishalN/Noof/README.md

 ## Tasks to do

-- select tags from exisiting tags in note editor page
 - use proper layout system for whole app rather than having everything in page file
 - add loading components to all place